ncskier/film_blog/trailers/_posts/2017-11-07-trailer-tuesdays-the-hobbit-an-unexpected-journey.md

 <br>

-Although _The Hobbit: An Unexpected Journey_ left quite a bit to be desired, at least I still have this trailer to admire.
+Although _The Hobbit: An Unexpected Journey_ left quite a bit to be desired, at least it produced this admirable trailer.